Ending a Lease or Rental Agreement FAQs

 What happens if a tenant continues to pay rent after a lease agreement expires?

 When a lease ends, a tenant may choose to move, continue to pay rent as a month-to-month tenant, or sign a new lease.
 If a tenant continues to pay rent after a lease ends, in most states the terms of the expired lease carry over into a month-to-month tenancy.
-The landlord may only alter the terms of the tenancy after giving proper notice to the tenant; most states require at least 30 days notice to change the terms of a month-to-month rental agreement.
+The landlord may only alter the terms of the tenancy after giving proper notice to the tenant.
+However, most states require at least a 30-day notice to change the terms of a month-to-month rental agreement.

 In a few states, if a tenant continues to pay rent after a lease expires and the landlord accepts the rent, the lease is automatically renewed.
 The new lease is for the same length as the old lease and contains the same provisions.